PoLifeinsjtu/huayang43.github.io/contents/experience.md

 - Optimized data processing algorithms using MLP, significantly improving measurement precision.

 #### **LLM for Chemistry**
-**November 2024 – January 2025 | Suzou lab & SJTU**
+**November 2024 – January 2025 | Suzhou lab & SJTU**

 Engaged in self-study of PyTorch and other deep learning frameworks to assist the project team in adjusting Transformer architectures.
-Contributed to the development of a paper titled "DIMST: A Chemical Knowledge-enhanced Multi-view Transformer Model for Structural Elucidation of Mass Spectra," which is currently under submission to ICML.
+Contributed to the development of a paper titled "DIMST: A Chemical Knowledge-enhanced Multi-view Transformer Model for Structural Elucidation of Mass Spectra" which is currently under submission to ICML.

 ##### Key Contributions:
 - Assisted in the adjustment and optimization of Transformer models for chemical structure elucidation.